 Author: Neil Maggs

-Confronting dodgy landlords and the desperate need for diverse working class solidarity, with Nick Ballard of ACORN
+Listen: Bristol Unpacked on confronting dodgy landlords and why we need diverse working class solidarity, with Nick Ballard of ACORN

 The community union are confrontational, successful and controversial.